daisygunn/heiwa-gallery/MANUAL-TESTING.md

 11. As a **user** I can only add prints to my basket that are in stock so that I can avoid later frustration if my order cannot be fulfilled.

-- As the add to basket button is removed the user will not easily be able to add any product to the basket but if they were to try and overwrite the url by changing the product pk passed then I have used defensive programming so that if the required data is not passed through the post requets the user is shown an error message and they are redirected back to the all_products page.
+- As the `add to basket` button is removed the user is not easily able to add any product to the basket.
+However, if they were to try and overwrite the URL by changing the product pk passed, then I have used defensive programming so that if the required data is not passed through the post request the user is shown an error message and they are redirected back to the all_products page.

 ![](assets/images/add-without-quantity-error.jpg)

 12. As a **user** I receive order confirmations to be sure my order has been processed.

-- Upon submitting the payment form, if successful and the user is redirect to checkout success then `send_confirmation_email` function is called which uses the email address from the order form, this function sends an email that has the order total, shipping details, order number and products purchased in:
+- Upon submitting the payment form, if successful and the user is redirected to checkout success then the `send_confirmation_email` function is called, which uses the email address from the order form, this function sends an email that has the order total, shipping details, order number and products purchased in:

 ![](assets/images/order-confirmation.jpg)